Summary

 }

-The returned datatype is used to get information on an installed package found, such as who installed it and when, whether are any updates available, and more details on each package.
-This is described in the table here, along with links to other tables containing sub-parameters:
+For the results, you can get information on an installed package found, such as who installed it and when, whether are any updates available, and more details on each package.
+This is described in the table here:

 ParameterTypeRequiredDefaultStabilityDescription